cellbricks/cellbricks.github.io/artifact/index.md

 - SDR: [USRP B205-mini](https://www.ettus.com/all-products/usrp-b205mini-i/)
 - Antennas: [VERT900 Antenna](https://www.ettus.com/all-products/vert900/)

-On each machine, we run an extended [srsLTE](https://github.com/cellbricks/srsLTE) suite with the UE machine runs the srsUE stack and the eNodeB machine runs the srsENB stack.
+On each machine, we run an extended [srsLTE](https://github.com/cellbricks/srsLTE) suite with the UE machine running the srsUE stack and the eNodeB machine running the srsENB stack.
 We extend srsLTE with the UE-side changes mentioned in the paper.
 For the cellular core and broker, we run an extended [Magma](https://github.com/cellbricks/magma) implementation.
 The two main components we extend are the access gateway (AGW) and the orchestrator (Orc8r).
 We extend Magma’s AGW to support our secure attachment protocol: we define new NAS messages and handlers and implement these as extensions to Magma’s AGW and srsUE.
 We implement the broker service (called brokerd) as part of Magma’s Orc8r component deployed on Amazon Web Services (AWS).
 Brokerd maintains a database of subscriber profiles (called SubscriberDB) and implements the secure attachment protocol, processing authentication requests from bTelcos’.

-We support running the orchstrator in AWS by modifing the [dev_utils.py](https://github.com/cellbricks/magma/blob/master/orc8r/tools/fab/dev_utils.py) to allow geteway registration towards a remote (non-local) orchestrator.
+We support running the orchestrator in AWS by modifing the [dev_utils.py](https://github.com/cellbricks/magma/blob/master/orc8r/tools/fab/dev_utils.py) to allow geteway registration towards a remote (non-local) orchestrator.
 With this change, setting up Magma's AGW and orchestrator is almost the same as what is described in this [guide](https://magma.github.io/magma/docs/1.1.0/basics/quick_start_guide) with two differences.
 Firstly, run the orchestrator in an AWS instance, instead of locally.
-Secondly, in dev_utils.py, change the value of `ORC8R_IP` to the public IP address of the AWS instance, and (optionally) the value of `CERT_DIR` to a directory name where you would like your gateway certificates to reside in.
+Secondly, in dev_utils.py, change the value of `ORC8R_IP` to the public IP address of the AWS instance, and (optionally) the value of `CERT_DIR` to a directory name where you would like your gateway certificates to reside.

 As for srsLTE, one could run `srsUE` and `srsENB` in the same way as unmodified srsLTE, as described [here](https://github.com/cellbricks/srsLTE/blob/master/README.md).
 For latency measurements, there are two changes we make on `srsUE`'s usage.
 Firstly, we add two options: `nas.is_bt` for CellBricks attachment benchmarking and `nas.bm_s6a` for standard attachment